10 Gardening Activities for September in Southern California

 2. Cut Back Fig Trees

 Fig trees can be cut back after the last crop harvest.
 Figs will not continue to ripen after they are picked, so wait to harvest until they are fully ripe.
 You’ll know they’re ripe when the fig starts drooping down instead of growing perpendicular to the branch it’s growing on.
 The fig should also be soft.
 Some figs that are ripe may start to split at the top.
 To harvest, use clippers to cut off the fig at the branch and be sure not to rip the fleshy part of the fig (this will cause it to go bad faster).
-If you don’t have a fig tree, try planting Brown Turkey or Black Mission.
+If you don’t have a fig tree, try planting Brown Turkey or Desert King.

 3. Care for Your Avocado Trees